U.S. Route 30 in Iowa: Central Iowa

 4 mi west of Ogden, US 30 is joined by US 169 from the north.
 The two highways run concurrently until reaching Ogden, where the road becomes a four-lane expressway.
 US 169 exits to the south at a partial cloverleaf interchange, while US 30 continues east through Boone County and descends into the Des Moines River valley.
 It ascends from the valley and travels another 2 mi to a four-way stop in Boone, which is the last stop along the route until Iowa 1 in Mt.
-Vernon, though this is now a roundabout.
+Vernon, though this has become a roundabout.
 3 mi east of Boone, it meets Iowa 17 at a diamond interchange.
 1 mi east of that interchange is a shortcut to northbound Iowa 17.

 Traffic is filtered into Ames and Iowa State University (ISU) from US 30 through five interchanges.
 On the outskirts of Ames are the Lincoln Way interchanges, access to and from Lincoln Way is handled by two half interchanges 3/4 mi apart.
 From the interchanges to the Story County line 1+3/4 mi away, Lincoln Way is designated as Iowa 930, but is never signed as such.
 The South Dakota Avenue interchange primarily serves the southwestern part of Ames.
 The University Boulevard (formerly Elwood Drive) exit provides access to the Iowa State University campus and Iowa State Center, ISU's cultural and athletics complex.
 The Duff Avenue interchange provides access to Ames's east side.
 US 69 and Interstate 35 Business Loop are designated along Duff Avenue.
 From Duff to I-35, US 30 is overlapped by the I-35 Business Loop.
 Between the Duff and Dayton Avenue interchanges, it crosses the South Skunk River.
 The Dayton Avenue interchange serves hotels and restaurants and is a travel stop for I-35 travelers.